deltachat/securejoin/source/new.rst

   In this case keys can be reused accross verified groups.
-  Active attacks from an adversary who can only modify messages in the first channel are still impossible.
+  Active attacks from an adversary who can only modify messages in the regular transport channel are still impossible.

   A malicious verified contact may inject MITM keys.